-Results: Over 300 viewings of more than 2 hours’ worth of haiku film.
+Results: Nearly 1000 viewings of more than an hours’ worth of haiku film.

 EarthRise Rolling Haiku Collaboration

 Poets from around the world contributed to the world’s largest collaborative poem.
-This year’s theme, in acknowledgment of the United Nations’ decree that this is the Year of Pulses, was Foodcrop Haiku, with a poem by Basho provided as the “seed” poem.
+This year’s theme, in acknowledgment of the political and personal turmoil of our times, was Reconciliation Haiku, with a poem by Chiyo-ni provided as the “seed” poem.

-Results: More than 225 postings of nearly 300 poems.
-A collated version of the event is available here.
+Results: More than 350 poems.
+A collated version of the event is now available.

 Local Haiku Celebrations